 Food & Nutrition is a useful subject for students wishing to gain tertiary qualifications in Hospitality, Food Technology, Food Science, Nutritionist, Dietician, Nursing and Product Design.

 At School:

-For NCEA it is expected that students will have completed Food & Nutrition to a satisfactory standard at previous levels.
-Further information can be found on the Foods areas of the Ultranet.
+For NCEA it is expected that students will have an interest in food and/or completed Food & Nutrition to a satisfactory standard at previous levels.